i-e-b/gasconade/README.md

 }
 ```

-### Results:
+### Sample Result:
-> Could not send message to Salesforce because it was rejected by client
+> Could not send message to WhizbangSvc because it was rejected by client